 'I guess that they were talking about the difficulty of doing political outreach on Snapchat or one of this newer, less textual ilk?
 I’m not sure.
 Then the President drops this:

 “It seems like they don’t use Facebook anymore,” he said.

-Facebook is so uncool even the President of the United States knows it.'
+Facebook is so uncool even the President of the United States knows it.

-So, Facebook may be "uncool" but it is still the most popular social network around.
+So, Facebook may be "uncool" but it is still ranks as the most popular social network around.
 That probably won't change very quickly but I know the platform has lost favor with many marketers—marketers who are urging clients toward Google Plus when the audience fit is right (ourselves included).
 2014 will be an interesting year for Facebook... get the popcorn ready.

 How do you feel about Facebook and the people who use it?
 Do you think it's on a decline, uptick, or just changing as usual?
 Let us know in the comments below.